TheBlackOutsider/alx-system_engineering-devops/0x02-shell_redirections/README.md

 20-hiago: a script used to delete a character from standard input 21-reverse : reverse a input or other
 22-users_and_homes: write a script that displays all users and their home directories, sorted by users.
+100-empty_casks: write a command that finds all empty files and directories in the current directory and all sub-directories